 Volunteering can be an incredibly rewarding and life-changing experience, however, it can also do more harm than good.
 Volunteering should mutually reward both the volunteer and the community in order to be considered valuable; all stakeholders should feel they benefit positively and equally from the experience.

-‘Voluntourism’ refers to short term, unskilled volunteering (Rethink Orphanages).
-Specifically, orphanage tourism has experienced great growth in South East Asian countries in recent years (Rethink Orphanages).
+‘Voluntourism‘ refers to short-term, unskilled volunteering.
+Specifically, orphanage tourism has experienced great growth in South East Asian countries in recent years.

 Orphanages should be a last resort option, and efforts should be put into building families up to support them to care for their children.
 By investing in sustainable grassroots projects that support families and communities (instead of trying to meet the demands of foreigners for orphanages) we can encourage communities to stand on their own two feet.

-- It normalises access to vulnerable children – Strangers are allowed access to vulnerable children, thus exposing them to forms of physical and sexual abuse.
+- It normalizes access to vulnerable children – Strangers are allowed access to vulnerable children, thus exposing them to forms of physical and sexual abuse.

 - Children experience a lack of privacy – All children have a right to privacy according to the United Nations Declaration on the Rights of the Child.

-- It emphasises the ‘white saviour complex’ – Whereby the traveller imagines a view of the ‘problem’ to which they are the ‘solution’.
+- It emphasizes the ‘white savior complex’ (AJ+ Video) – Whereby the traveler imagines a view of the ‘problem’ to which they are the ‘solution’.

 - It creates attachment disorders – Children experience a constant rotation of visitors coming and leaving their lives.

-- In worst case scenarios it exposes children to sexual exploitation, forced begging and human trafficking (Better Care Volunteering).
+- In worst-case scenarios, it exposes children to sexual exploitation, forced begging, and human trafficking.

-- Does the organisation you are planning to volunteer with have a sound child protection policy?
+1. Does the organization you are planning to volunteer with have a sound child protection policy?
 If yes:

 - Have all staff been informed on how to adhere to and implement the policy?

-- Before beginning work, are volunteers background checked and asked to provide a Working with Children Check or similar?
+- Before beginning work, are volunteers’ backgrounds checked and asked to provide a Working with Children Check or similar?